-- 8. (1) An annual bonus or a thirteenth cheque, equal to a staff member's monthly basic salary, is payable to the staff member at the end of his or her birthday month. - (2) An annual bonus is only payable to a permanent staff member. - (3) An annual bonus received by a staff member is taxable but pension may not be subtracted from the bonus. - (4) The chief executive officer does not qualify for an annual bonus where he or she receives a performance bonus in terms of the conditions of service.
+8. (1) An annual bonus or a thirteenth cheque, equal to a staff member's monthly basic salary, is payable to the staff member at the end of the staff member's birthday month.

+(2) An annual bonus referred to in sub rule (1) is only payable to a permanent staff member.

+(3) An annual bonus, referred to in sub rule (1), received by a staff member is taxable but pension may not be subtracted from the bonus.

+(4) The chief executive officer does not qualify for an annual bonus if the chief executive officer receives a performance bonus, referred to in rule (9), in terms of the conditions of service.